codingteam/codingteam.org.ru/README.md

 installation.

 You should setup the database and a database user for site.
 Separate databases are used for testing and production environments.
-The default database names are `"codingteam-site"` and `"codingteam-site_test"`.
+The default database names are `"codingteam-site"` for production and `"postgres"` for testing.

 ### Configuration
 Check [config/settings.yml](config/settings.yml).
 Test settings are stored in